 The 2018 return of Geoffrey Holder’s masterwork Dougla to the repertoire Dance Theatre of Harlem (DTH) was a resounding success.
 The work is a sensorially sumptuous movement fest; and it is no wonder Dougla has remained an audience favorite since its premiere on April 16, 1974.

 When the ballet Giselle was created in 1841, it was not imagined to be performed by men and women of color, Black men and women.
 In 1984, Dance Theatre of Harlem Co-Founder Arthur Mitchell changed that.
 The acclaimed DTH production of this classic, Creole Giselle, was re-conceived by Arthur Mitchell and staged by Frederic Franklin, based on the original by Jean Coralli and Jules Perrot

-Dance Theatre of Harlem mourns the loss of the great Louis Johnson.
-His ballet, Forces of Rhythm choreographed in 1971, became a signature piece for the Dance Theatre of Harlem Company, finding its place alongside the works of George Balanchine, Arthur Mitchell, Geoffrey Holder, and other choreographers for the fledging ballet company.
+Louis Johnson’s ballet, Forces of Rhythm choreographed in 1971, became a signature piece for the Dance Theatre of Harlem.
+Company.
+Johnson blended ballet, jazz, modern and West African dance creating a unique movement collage, which distinguished the company’s versatility.
+Forces of Rhythm took place alongside the works of George Balanchine, Arthur Mitchell, Geoffrey Holder, and other choreographers for the fledging ballet company.
 Continue reading